Peer Advocacy and Leadership Project

 Learn about the Montana laws surrounding Advanced Psychiatric Directives and how to create one.
 Read more here

-Learn the basics of how meetings such as Local Advisory Councils and Service Area Authorities usually run and how you can get involved in your community.
-More information available soon.
+Learn the basics of how meetings such as Local Advisory Councils and Service Area Authorities usually run and how to be effective as a member of those groups.

 It is vital to develop win-win partnerships with other organizations to find ways to meet the needs of consumers and change systems.
 This training will cover how to find common ground, build trust, and produce win-win results.